 Warning.
 This may be the most boring, rambling and self indulgent blog post I’ve written yet.
 Seriously… I’m not kidding!
 Apologies.
 These days I feel like i’m going crazy.
-I’ve been trying to make sense of a lot of things recently.
-I feel like I don’t understand anything any more.
+I’ve been trying to make sense of things recently.
+I don’t understand anything any more.
 Forgive me if this sounds a little autistic.
-I don’t think […]
+I don’t think I’ve ever been great at relationships.
+I’ve […]

 I’m in transit on our way to Australia.
 I love flying and I love being in transit – always have done.
 It’s the one time in my life that I can relax.
 I’m uncontactable and have time to read, sleep, or watch a movie without any distractions.
 Whether it’s a train journey or a flight, I like how there is […]